Jesses

 Aylmeri Anklets

 This system was developed by Guy Aylmeri in the early 1900s.
 The benefit is that the anklet piece is separated from the jess pieces - and there cannot be a discussion of jesses without introducing the anklets.
-The anklets can be narrow or wide and can have a grommet or just a hole punched in the leather.
+The anklets can be narrow or wide, braided or leather, and can have a grommet or just a hole punched in the leather.

 One note about leather anklets is that although we may look at the leather and assume that the sueded side would be more comfortable on the inside, that is not the case.
 The smooth side should face the leg as it will not trap as much dirt and will not cause as much friction against the leg as the sueded side does.
 One rule of thumb that many falconers go by is to make the jesses long enough so that the swivel reaches the end of the tail.